-Software 3 - 7 years Non-compete agreements 3 - 5 years
+Software 3 - 7 years Non-compete agreements 3 - 5 vears

-Intangible assets with indefinite lives comprise the Cost-U-Less banner.
-This asset is not amortized but instead is tested for impairment annually or more frequently if indicators of impairment are identified.
+Intangible assets with indefinite lives comprise the Cost-U-Less and RTW banners.
+These assets are not amortized but instead tested for impairment annually or more frequently if indicators of impairment are identified.